dataspecer/ds-wdoi/docs/design/backend/server-v1/server-v1.md

   - When querying it just search all fields with multiple languages.
   - Since the `phrase_prefix` and `best_fields` are used to mitigate missing classes, we could use the php api for searching entities.
     - But to do so, we need to obtain the language for quering php wikidata api.
-    - It would be interesting to add api to the adapters for language specification.
+- I solved the problem by adding additional query to the Wikidata php api for searching.
+- I also modified the api of the search so that the user can use a language priority.

 ## Node js backend

 - All data will be in the memory and will query the search service.